linkgod/marker/README.md

 Marker
 ======

-**Marker** is a tool dependent on jQuery that can help you mark some words or sentences in website.
+**Marker** is a tool that can help you mark some words or sentences in website.

 But now it is too weak, I will try to make it more interesting.